dmoore247/dbsql-tools/README.md

 **Advanced Prerequisites**

-If the workspace lacks the required system table schemas, an account admin can run this tool to enable the system schemas and grant the necessary permissions to users.
+If the workspace lacks the required system table schemas, an account admin can run this tool to enable the system schemas.
+After that, a metastore admin can grant the necessary permissions to users.

 ## Installation